davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 This assignment will be graded out of 20 points:

 [1pt] Appropriate constants have been defined
-[1pt] Array(s) and strings are created using a constant length [6pt] Your program handles multiple-word inputs (with spaces) [4pt] Your program updates the histogram appropriately [5pt] Your program prints a vertical (not horizontal) histogram [1pt] Basic error checking is handled, such as entering invalid menu options.
-[1pt] Your program runs repeatedly until sentinel inputs are entered [1pt] Your program observes good style and commenting.
+[3pt] Your program handles multiple-word inputs (with spaces) [4pt] Your program updates the stats and histogram appropriately [4pt] Your program prints a vertical (not horizontal) histogram [4pt] Basic error checking is handled, such as entering invalid menu options [3pt] Your program runs repeatedly until # is entered, or if a string is entered erroneously [1pt] Your program observes good style and commenting.
 ```